-Here’s what we’re doing to improve the nation’s health and wellbeing through art
+Coming together to improve our health and wellbeing through art

-We are proud to be the home of the new National Academy of Social Prescribing.
+We’re proud to be the home of the National Academy for Social Prescribing.
 Together, we want to show how arts and creativity can improve the nation’s health and wellbeing.

 Art by Post

 Art by Post is our free creative arts project delivered directly through your letterbox!
 We launched in 2020 during the first Covid-19 lockdown, sending out over 40,000 booklets and collaborating with a community of 4,500 participants aged 18 – 103, culminating in a touring exhibition of artworks.